AMAZING HAPPENINGS - CREATIVEDRIVE’S DIGITAL MAGAZINE

-AMAZING HAPPENINGS was to be launched as CreativeDrive’s online magazine.
+AMAZING HAPPENINGS was launched as CreativeDrive’s online magazine.

 I oversaw the visual design of the magazine/blog, and worked closely with our digital team in Costa Rica to manage wireframing and navigational structure.